Crucial launches new modules to boost system performance in the data center

 Memory and storage specialists Crucial has launched its latest DDr4 server DIMMs, as it looks to provide organisations with greater memory bandwidth and increased performance.

-With speeds of 2666 MT/s, new Crucial DDR4 server memory modules allow for increased performance and bandwidth within data centres and hyperscale environments.
+With speeds of 2666 MT/s, new Crucial DDR4 server memory modules allow for increased performance and bandwidth within data centers and hyperscale environments.

-“Crucial’s new 2666MT/s server modules can help data centre and hyperscale customers reduce performance burdens by using faster memory to help advance the efficiencies of their server systems,” he explains.
+“Crucial's new 2666MT/s server modules can help data center and hyperscale customers reduce performance burdens by using faster memory to help advance the efficiencies of their server systems,” he explains.

 The new Crucial DDR4 server memory modules are available in a variety of server module types and densities ranging from 8GB to 64GB.

 The Crucial 2666 MT/s 8Gb-based server memory modules are approximately 11% faster than the previously released 2400 MT/s DIMMs.